-- b.
-For each fossil, Participants will need to know: - i.
+- i.
 The identity of the fossil, its appearance, and characteristics of the Group to which it belongs - ii.
 The type of rock in which the fossil is preserved - iii.
 The time period or range in years when fossil lived - iv.
 What the fossil tells us about the animal or plant from which it was created

+(1) How the fossil lived (2) How the fossil formed

 (a)Attached to sea floor (a)Cast

 (b)Crawled/walked on the bottom of sea floor (b)Mold

 (c)Lived in mud (c)Imprint

 (d)Swam in oceans/seas (d)Mineral replacement/petrified

 (e)Walked on land (e)Trapped in amber

 (f)Flew in the air

 (g) Grew in forests

-(4) If the fossil is of an animal, how did it obtain food:
+- (4) If the fossil is of an animal, how did it obtain food:

-(3) Environment fossil lived in
+(3) Environment fossil lived in (a) Predator

-(a) Predator

-(b) Herbivore
+(a)Ocean (b) Herbivore

-(c) Filter feeder
+(b)Land (c) Filter feeder

-(c) Swamp

-(d) Scavenger
+(c)Swamp (d) Scavenger

-(d)Lake
+(d)Lake -